VDA5050/VDA5050/VDA5050_EN.md

 >Table 8 - Interaction matrix for zones

 1) If actions would conflict with other zones' behavior, report a 'ZONE_ACTION_CONFLICT' error with level 'CRITICAL' (order error) and stop the mobile robot.
-2) Planned trajectory needs to be granted for all 'COORDINATED_REPLANNING' zones.
+2) Planned trajectory required to be granted for all 'COORDINATED_REPLANNING' zones.
 3) If a trajectory is predefined for the edge, it shall be sent in the zone request.
 4) The lowest of the competing speeds applies.
 5) Execute all actions.